KxSystems/docs/docs/wp/rt-tick/index.md

     size:1000 2000))
 ```

-Such a list is received by the real-time subscriber and is implicitly passed to the [`value`](../../ref/value.md) function.
+Such a list is received by the RTE and is implicitly passed to the [`value`](../../ref/value.md) function.
 Here is a simple example of `value` in action:

 ```q
 q)upd:{:x-y}